Erkaman/pnp-gui/README.md

 Creates a window where you can place out your widgets.
 Should always be called before you place out your widgets.

 * `io` an object that contains the properties
- * `mouseLeftDownCur` whether the left mouse button is down of the current frame.
+ * `mouseLeftDownCur` whether the left mouse button is down for the current frame.
- * `mouseLeftDownPrev` whether the left mouse button was down of the previous frame.
+ * `mouseLeftDownPrev` whether the left mouse button was down for the previous frame.
  * `mousePositionCur` the mouse position of the current frame
  * `mousePositionPrev`  the mouse position of the previous frame
-* `windowTitle` the titel of the window.
+* `windowTitle` the title of the window.

 ### `gui.end(gl, canvasWidth, canvasHeight)`